Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 engine-strict=true

-save-exact=true Pins exact versions in package.json, preventing accidental range drift during npm install <pkg>.
+save-exact=true Pins exact versions in package.json on npm install <pkg>, preventing accidental range widening.

-package-lock=true Guarantees lockfile generation on every dependency mutation.
+package-lock=true Guarantees lockfile regeneration on every dependency mutation.

-engine-strict=true Blocks installation if the runtime Node.js/npm version mismatches engines constraints, preventing silent runtime failures.
+engine-strict=true Blocks installation when the runtime Node.js or package-manager version violates engines, stopping silent runtime failures.

 # .github/workflows/validate-lockfile.yml